arieb/python-testdata/README.md

 ```

 We also have factories that allow us to generate different data distributed by different percentage, for example,
-lets say we want to create an 'Job', that will have an assigned user field, a state field and a description field.
+lets say we want to create a 'Job', that will have an assigned user field, a state field and a description field.
-we want the state to be 'pending' in 90% of dictionaries and 'error' the rest of the time.
+We want the state to be 'pending' in 90% of dictionaries and 'error' in the rest of them.
 In addition, we want that if the 'state' field is
-'error' the assigned user will be 'support', else it should be 'admin'.
+'error' the assigned user will be 'support', or else it should be 'admin'.

 ```python
 class Job(testdata.DictFactory):